opengeospatial/teamengine/teamengine-core/src/main/assembly/README.txt

+The value of the TE_BASE system property or environment variable specifies the location of the main configuration directory that contains several essential sub-directories (see structure below).
+Unpack the contents of this archive into the TE_BASE directory.

+TE_BASE
+ |-- resources/
+ |-- scripts/
+ |-- work/
+ +-- users/
+     |-- ${user.name}

-The "components" directory in the distribution assembly contains libraries and resources required by a test suite.
-Subdirectories include suite-specific content structured as indicated below.
+The "resources" sub-directory contains libraries and other resources that are required to execute a test suite; it is structured as indicated below.

-components
+resources/
  |
-+-- ets-1
+ +-- ets-1/
  |   |-- resources/
  |   +-- lib/*.jar
  |
  +-- /ets-N/